gwangholee507/gwangholee507/README.md

 Computer Network Service - to manage the relationship between server to server network!

 ## To be a Good Developer, What about keeping these rules!
-Let's keep these rules in projects so that can be my potfolio!!!
+Let's keep these rules in projects so that can be my portfolio!!!

 - Scrum Master